resplab/papercode/mcmapper/README.txt

 simulation.R
   An R script that generates the simulation results, stores them, and processes them to create the figure presented in the manuscript.
+  Please make sure the working directory is the same as the location of this file.
+  If you would like to override interim results and the saved figures, simply delete the results and figures folders (or empty their content).
+Note that complete replication takes a few hours on an average computer.
+  This code uses parallel computing and creates an interim sim_results folder to collecting simulation output.